 One can, of course, easily imagine terms in pre-nuptial agreements that violate Church teaching on marriage.
 For all I know, these represent the great majority of pre-nups now in force.
 Such documents cannot in good conscience be signed.
 But one can also, I suggest, imagine terms in a pre-nup that are wholly consistent with, nay even supportive of, Church teaching on marriage.
 Indeed, one could construct a pre-nup that is deliberately counter-cultural and, even if parts of it came into play only in the face of divorce (which an unwilling party cannot prevent anyway), would discourage civil divorce undertaken in disregard of Christ’s teaching on marriage.

 In short, the Church’s opposition to divorce is more nuanced than most people realize, the Church herself has made and still makes use of pre-nuptial agreements (though under different titles), and, like any contract, the morality of a pre-nuptial agreement eventually comes down to its terms, not its literary form.
+This is something to keep in mind if you plan to have one written by a family law jacksonville fl legal firm, as well as something worth dwelling on as time goes on.

 You can read more, and find Dr. Peters’ careful references from the Catechism, here.